What are hash brown breakfast egg cups?

-- Lightly grease the muffin tin with cooking spray or use a paper towel and vegetable/olive oil to lightly wipe the cups.
+- Generously grease the muffin tin with cooking spray or use a paper towel and vegetable/olive oil to liberally wipe the cups.

-- In a mixing bowl, throw in the hash browns, 1/3 cup of cheddar, olive oil, and salt and pepper to taste.
+- In a mixing bowl, throw in the defrosted hash browns, shredded cheddar, olive oil, and salt and pepper.
+Mix to combine.

-- Now crack an egg in each of your cups, top with the bacon, and sprinkle the remaining cheese on each cup.
-I threw a pinch of salt and pepper on each egg as well.
+- Now crack an egg in each of your cups, top with the remaining bacon, and sprinkle the remaining cheese on each cup.

-- Place the muffin tin back in the oven (at 350 degrees) and cook for 13-15 minutes depending on how firm or runny you want your eggs.
+- Place the muffin tin back in the oven (at 350 degrees) and cook for 10-12 minutes depending on how firm or runny you want your eggs.
 Cook until the egg whites are completely opaque.

 - When the eggs are done, remove the pan from the oven and use a knife to loosen the egg cups from the sides of the muffin tins.